 Assets connected to the Be-Smart Project

-The role Saint-Gobain Sekurit Germany is to supply raw flat glass material and gives advices to the BE-Smart in the range of glass sciences.
-In particular, Saint has knowledges in glass colorization , production and processing.
+The role Saint-Gobain Sekurit Germany is to supply raw flat glass material and gives advices to the BE-Smart consortium in the range of glass sciences.
+In particular, Saint-Gobain has knowledge in glass colorization, production and processing.